jmunozji/ASGBD/_posts/2023-07-22-Windows_Server_in_AWSAcademy.markdown

 ---
 # Windows Server in AWS Academy

-In this note we will see how to create a Windows Server 2012.
+In this note we will see how to create a Windows Server.
 We will use that machine to install our Oracle Database afterwards.

 First, we have to access the [AWS Academy portal](https://www.awsacademy.com/vforcesite/LMS_Login) using our AWS Academy Account.